astropy/astropy/docs/development/docguide.rst

 2. **Deprecation warning**

    A section (use if applicable) to warn users that the object is deprecated.
    Section contents should include:

-   * In what Numpy version the object was deprecated, and when it will be removed.
+   * In what AstroPy version the object was deprecated, and when it will be removed.

    * Reason for deprecation if this is useful information (e.g., object is superseded, duplicates functionality found elsewhere, etc.).

    * New recommended way of obtaining the same functionality.

    This section should use the note Sphinx directive instead of an underlined section header.

    ::

-     .. note:: Deprecated in Numpy 1.6
+     .. note:: Deprecated in AstroPy 1.2
-               `ndobj_old` will be removed in Numpy 2.0, it is replaced by `ndobj_new` because the latter works also with array subclasses.
+               `ndobj_old` will be removed in AstroPy 2.0, it is replaced by `ndobj_new` because the latter works also with array subclasses.

 3. **Extended summary**

    A few sentences giving an extended description.
 This section should be used to clarify *functionality*, not to discuss implementation detail or background theory, which should rather be explored in the **notes** section below.
 You may refer to the parameters and the function name, but parameter descriptions still belong in the **parameters** section.

 4. **Parameters**

    Description of the function arguments, keywords and their respective types.

    ::